kakwa/dnscherry/docs/deploy.rst

 DnsCherry configuration
 ~~~~~~~~~~~~~~~~~~~~~~~

-Configure the zone in dnscherry:
+Configure the zone in DnsCherry:

 .. sourcecode:: ini